Trevo525/btrfdeck/README.md

 * If that doesn't work, try to format in the SteamUI again.
 I need to figure out where this logs to so I can add that here.
 * You could try formatting manually, either through KDE Partition Manager or though the terminal.
 * Lastly, if all else fails, you can follow the [Undo the changes](#undo-the-changes) section below to make it as if you never made a change.

+# After a SteamOS update

+## Don't remove password and run the btrfdec_post_update.sh script.

 # Undo the changes:
 ## 1. Setup `deck` user with a password.